History of the Church of Nosso Senhor do Bonfim in Salvador

 Igreja de Nosso Senhor do Bonfim em Salvador BA

-They were built with a wide variety of materials, from lime stone to gold.
-Some still have oil-painted panels and ceilings, tiles from Portugal and holy images that are works of art.
+The churches of Salvador feature a variety of architectural styles, ranging from Baroque to Neoclassical.
+They were built using a wide variety of materials, from Lioz stone to gold.
+Some still retain panels and ceilings painted in oil, tiles from Portugal and sacred images that are works of art.

 Interior da Igreja do Nosso Senhor do Bonfim em Salvador BA